a-b-street/abstreet/docs/articles/map/article.md

 - **Bus route**: A bus route has a name and a list of stops that buses will cycle between.
 In the future, they'll include information about the frequency/schedule of the route.
+- **Parking lot**: A parking lot is connected to a road, has a shape, and has some internal driving "aisles."
+The number and position of individual parking spots is auto-generated.

 ### Coordinate system